refinedev/refine/documentation/blog/2023-09-06-daisy-ui-panel.md

 We saw that **refine** brings the power of **React Hook Form** into its pages with its supplementary `@refinedev/react-form-hook` package that helps effortlessly manage data fetching, form state, caching and error handling in a CRUD application with the `useForm()` hook.
 We found that daisyUI can fit in seamlessly among all to build enterprise level data-heavy applications like admin panels, dashboards and other internal tools.

-We have initially dashed, frequently dazed and finally established an admin panel by getting refine.d.
+We initially dashed, frequently dazed, and finally established an admin panel by getting refine.d.

 ## Live CodeSandbox Example